How-to Guides

 }

-This creates both formats and also adds latest aliases, such as:
+This creates both formats and, for stable versions, also adds latest aliases, such as:

 MyModule.2.0.0.nupkg